Libre255/Ice-and-Fire-universe/README.md

-npm install if its the first time, then npm start to run the app :)
+npm install if its the first time, then npm start to run the app.

 All Houses are sorted by regions.